The Quality Crisis Caught at $28K: How Three Weeks of Checklists Prevented Revenue Collapse

 Results:

-He discovered the opposite.
-Checklists freed mental energy for creativity by handling the mechanical parts automatically.
+He found the opposite was true.
+The checklists freed his mental energy for creative work by handling the mechanical parts automatically.
 He spent less energy remembering steps and more energy solving interesting problems.

 Week 3: Implement Across All Clients, Establish Review Protocol